c-hut/password-checker/README.md

    `cd repository_name`

-7. Environment setup: create files necessary for the project.
+7. **Environment setup**: create files necessary for the project.
 If Node.js is a required dependency, then you'll want to run `npm install`.
 In this project, a number of dependencies were required, so it was necessary to run the following command:

    `pip install -r requirements.txt`